Skip to main content

 Why?
 Because anyone can write a glowing testimonial and put it on their own site.
 Visitors know this.
 A Google review, by contrast, comes from a verified Google account, has a timestamp, and lives on a platform the business can't fully control.
 That authenticity translates directly into higher conversion rates.

-Maintenance: Automatic vs. Manual
+What's the Difference in Maintenance: Automatic vs. Manual?

 Review widgets update automatically.
 Every new Google review appears on your site without any action from you.
 Over time, your widget naturally shows increasingly recent reviews, keeping your social proof fresh.